Home > Tool Steel Heat Treatment Technical Center > M2 Tool Steel Heat Treatment Guide

 2. Austenitizing (Hardening)

 The insulation time is very short.
 An example of tests on 1″x1″x1″ (25mmx25mmx25mm) M2 blocks showed an optimum soak time of 4.5 minutes, with slight overcooking observed at 6 minutes.
-For a 6″ (150mm) thick cross section, a maximum of 5 to 6 minutes is typical.
+For a 6″ (150mm) thick cross section, soak times of 5 to 6 minutes are typical.

 3. Quenching